April theme: Miscellaneous light and cat words 🦁

 -

-Ancient Greek ἥλιος hḗlios sun, God of the Sun
+Classical Greek ἥλιος hḗlios sun, day, east

 - Greek ήλιος ílios sun